 This paper deals with the evolution of contact point dynamics between a solid, a fluid, and a dry region in incompressible flows.
 The scenario considers fluids in porous media or Hele-Shaw cells, whose evolution equations are explained below.

 A two-dimensional incompressible flow

 confined in a porous medium is modeled by the classical Darcy's law \cite{Darcy1856}, given by

 Above, $\mu$ is the viscosity of the fluid, $\nu$ is the permeability of the homogeneous medium and $u$ the velocity of the flow.
-This is equation where the forces include the gradient of the fluid pressure $p$ and the effect of gravity, with $g$ being its constant and $\rho$ the density.
+This momentum equation includes the gradient of the fluid pressure $p$ and the effect of gravity, with $g$ being its constant and $\rho$ the density.
 The fluid bulk is contained within the moving domain

 with boundary $\partial\Omega(t) = \overline{\Gamma}(t)\cup\overline{\Gamma}_w(t)$, which is divided into two parts.
 The first part corresponds to the fluid's moving boundary, given by while the second part corresponds to the rigid boundary, a wall, given by